hopandfork/hopandfork.github.io/_drafts/stable-releases-distros.md

 the *testing* repository before reaching final users.
 Anyway, they stay in that repository for a small period of time and the whole process for a new package is far shorter than on traditional distributions (e.g. Debian).
+You understand that the probability of a buggy version reaching the final user is greater than zero in this context.

-Now, the question: "is that policy wrong?"
+Now, the question: "is the policy wrong?"
 Should Arch Linux maintainers keep packages in *testing* repo for a longer period and possibly reject some updates?
 It is easy to answer to the latter question: in my opinion, they simply can't.
 Maintaining a rolling-release distro forces you to keep the pace of